• The mediator you hire to guide you through the divorce process is just as important as the decision to use mediation itself.

 Because doing so will make all the difference in how peaceful and cost-effective your divorce will be.
 And how fair, thorough and child-focused it will be.

-There are 5 Steps for How to Find a Mediator For Divorce:
+There are 5 Steps for How to Find a Mediator for Divorce:

 Step 1: Learn good mediator qualifications and questions to ask a mediator.